-Church roof collapses in north Mexico, killing at least nine and injuring about 50, officials say
+At least 10 people are dead after church roof collapsed in northern Mexico during Sunday Mass

 The Tamaulipas state police said about 100 people were in the church at the time of the collapse.

-The state security spokesman’s office said late Sunday that nine people had been confirmed dead from the collapse, which it described as likely being caused by “a structural failure.”
+The state security spokesman’s office said early Monday that 10 people had been confirmed dead from the collapse, which it described as likely being caused by a structural failure” The office said 23 of the 60 injured remain hospitalized, with two in serious condition.

 Tamaulipas state police said units of the National Guard, the state police and state civil defense office and the Red Cross were involved in the operation.